 Small company accounting software has made sophisticated accounting tools accessible to anybody.

-But, like all accounting programs (particularly QuickBooks), they’re only as beneficial as the person who uses and maintains them.
+But, like all accounting programs (particularly QuickBooks), they’re only as beneficial as those who use and maintain them.
 As a result, having an expert CPA assist you in installing and maintaining your books is critical.

 #4: Who are your other clients?

-Imagine if you hired a CPA firm based on the assumption that he had a good understanding of your company’s fundamentals.
-Then you find out they’ve never worked with a client similar to yours before.
+Imagine if you hired a CPA firm based on the assumption that he understood your company’s fundamentals well.
+Then you find out they’ve never worked with a client like yours.
 Instead, he specializes in preparing tax forms for high-net-worth individuals without businesses.